m15a/fnldoc/README.md

  {:path/to/macros.fnl "(import-macros {: a-macro} :path.to.macros)"}}
 ```

-### Configuration
+#### Configuration

-Run `fnldoc --help` and you'll find configuration options that can
+Run `fnldoc --help` and you'll find configuration options that can be
-be customized by command line flags.
+customized by command line flags.
+If you like to configure options

-If you like to configure options permanently, write out your
+permanently, write out your configuration in `.fenneldoc` file.
+Fnldoc
-configuration in `.fenneldoc` file.
-Fnldoc looks for `.fenneldoc`
+looks for `.fenneldoc` in your current directory and set options
-in your current directory and set options accordingly.
+accordingly.

 `.fenneldoc` should return a table of option settings.
 It looks
-like this:
+like so:

 ```fennel
 {:out-dir "./doc"